DraBard/Web-Development/README.md

 # Web-Development

+### 1. Wiki
-1. Wiki is a small encyclopedia page. it let's the user:
+Wiki is a small encyclopedia page. it let's the user:
   * Enter entry definition
   * Search for entry
   * Edit the entry